jakeqaverch/EDA/README.md

 | 75%       | 30.0000  |
 | Max       | 60.0000  |

+-  Relatively skewed towards the younger side as expected given that there are many lower level employees.

 ## 3. Feature Engineering
 - Created the following additional columns for further exploration: